awsdocs/amazon-ses-developer-guide/doc-source/send-email-concepts-email-format.md

 + **Subject—**A summary of the message topic\.
 + **Date—**The time and date the email is sent\.

 There are many additional header fields that provide routing information and describe the content of the message\.
 Email clients typically do not display these fields to the user\.
-For a full list of the header fields that Amazon SES accepts, see [Header fields](header-fields.md)\.
+For a full list of the header fields that Amazon SES accepts, see [Amazon SES header fields](header-fields.md)\.
 When you use Amazon SES, you particularly need to understand the difference between "From," "Reply\-To," and "Return\-Path" header fields\.
 As noted previously, the "From" address is the email address of the message sender, whereas "Reply\-To" and "Return\-Path" are as follows:
 + **Reply\-To—**The email address to which replies will be sent\.
 By default, replies are sent to the original sender's email address\.
 + **Return\-Path—**The email address to which message bounces and complaints should be sent\.
 "Return\-Path" is sometimes called "envelope from," "envelope sender," or "MAIL FROM\."
 **Note**